iinaki/conways-game-of-life/README.md

 ### How to run
 - Clone the repository with `git clone`
 - Enter the directory containing the game files and run `cargo run`
+- To run you can also use the makefile, just run `make run`.
+- Additionaly you can run `make all` to run the game and also run the tests, run clippy and format the code.
+- Use `make test` to run the tests, use `make fmt` to format the code and `make clippy` to run clippy.

 ### Controls
 - 'SPACE' to pause/unpause the game.